nakednous/Deformation/README.md

 # Deformation

+(forked from [here](https://github.com/sechaparroc/Deformation.git) to make it work with latest proscene)

 Affine Tranformations using MLS

 This is an implementation in Processing of affine transformations using the method proposed on: